Authors threaten to boycott 2024 book festival over sponsor’s fossil fuel links

-Writers have raised concerns about the Edinburgh International Book Festival’s main sponsor, investment management firm Baillie Gifford.
+Writers have raised concerns about the event’s main sponsor, investment management firm Baillie Gifford

-Authors appearing at the Edinburgh International Book Festival are demanding organisers end their links with “fossil fuel companies” – and are threatening a boycott of next year’s event if there is no action.
+Authors appearing at this year’s Edinburgh International Book Festival are threatening to boycott next year’s event if organisers don’t end their link with “fossil fuel companies”.

-More than 50 of the authors and event chairs taking part in this year’s festival – which gets under way on Saturday – have said that if main sponsor Baillie Gifford does not divest billions of cash, organisers should find alternative sponsors.
+More than 50 of the authors and event chairs taking part in this year’s festival – which gets underway on Saturday (12 August) – have said that if main sponsor Baillie Gifford does not divest billions of cash, organisers should find alternative sponsors.

 If this does not happen, all authors should “commit to boycotting the festival in 2024”, the group said.